WhiskersReneeWe/keras_image_classifer/README.md

 ## How to get it going?

+0. In Anaconda Prompt, do the following to create a virtual envrironment.
+(For example, I name this project as dog_project) `conda create -n dog_project --file env.txt`
+1. Make sure all .files in this repository is in the same directory on your local computer.
-1. In your command prompt, do these three commands as follows,
+2. In your command prompt, do these three commands as follows,
    * `set FLASK_APP=run_app.py` (windows)
    * `set FLASK_ENV=development`
    * `flask run`
-2. Then, when it is up and running, go to http://127.0.0.1:5000/static/predict.html
+3. Then, when it is up and running, go to http://127.0.0.1:5000/static/predict.html